nitin42/Animated-Timeline/docs/Spring.md

 **`infinite(startValue, endValue, duration)`**

-Running infinite iterations of spring animation
+Run infinite iterations of spring animation.
+Accepts a start value to start the animation from, an end value to terminate the animation at and a duration value.
+Check out [this](../examples/spring/Callback.js) example.

-**`setValueVelocity`**
+**`setValueVelocity({ value: some_value, velocity: some_velocity_value })`**

-Sets both, value and velocity.
+Sets both, value and velocity, and starts the animation.

 **`remove()`**